postgresml/postgresml/pgml-cms/docs/guides/unified-rag.md

   }''::JSONB
 );

-Here is another example of using the pgml.transform function
+Here is a third example of the pgml.transform function

 SELECT pgml.transform(
   task   => ''{